adavidoaiei/LeastFrequentlyUsedCache/README.md

 <b>Performance benchmark</b><br>

-1000.000 add/get operations using elements from a list with 100.000 in a Least Frequently Used Cache of size 90.000 in 411ms
+1000.000 add/get operations on a Least Frequently Used Cache of size 90.000 using elements from a list with 100.000 takes 411ms.

 <img src="http://res.cloudinary.com/dbvcampra/image/upload/v1469564560/_Untitled_inmaq9.png" />